Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-17-battles.md

 "So there's your coincidence."
 Kirk said.
 "The enemy action?"

-Vedreg flushed white---horror?
+Vedreg flushed white - horror?
 She seemed to remember white being horror, or some similar emotion.
 "Nobody on Earth has the technology to generate antimatter in the quantities that devastated your *San Dayugo,"* he said, the translator not able to correctly handle the mangled pronunciation.
 Or maybe it just didn't have the name in its database.
-"No known species has any incentive to do so---as Kirk will be able to attest, the general mood at the security council before his departure was that the deathworlders are *not* to be further antagonized.
+"No known species has any incentive to do so - as Kirk will be able to attest, the general mood at the security council before his departure was that the deathworlders are *not* to be further antagonized.
 That much has not changed."

 "What about the Hunters?"
 Allison asked.
 "They antagonize the bejesus out of us."